Frequently Asked Questions

 registration is current.
 If listed as inactive, you must re-register.

-Here are ways
+Here are three ways

 your registration might become inactive: